vivaxy/granturismo/README.md

 `fileList` `Array[String]` is an array containing filename your want to copy

 Same as `copyFiles`, but remove files in project folder

+### How to test a scaffold project?

+- Checkout a new branch, update your `gt.js`
+- Use `gt config add test-scaffold-name git-repo#new-branch-name` to set a test registry.
+- `gt init` and select `test-scaffold-name` to run `gt.js` in your new branch to test.

 ## Change Log